TripleTen Academic Catalog

 We’re thrilled to offer our alumni post-offer support through career services, designed to help them succeed in the tech industry.
 Alumni can utilize three career coaching sessions per year, depending on their needs:

-TripleTen does offer career placement services and externships opportunities to its graduates, however completion of a program is not a guarantee of future employment or advancement.
+TripleTen does offer career placement services and remote externships opportunities to its graduates, however completion of a program is not a guarantee of future employment or advancement.

 While we believe that your completion of a TripleTen program will enhance your knowledge base and skill set and make you a more well-rounded employee or employment candidate, we do not and cannot make any representations regarding your future employment or advancement.